 SFG

-Midland National is a privately-held subsidiary of the Sammons Financial Group, which also includes North American Company for Life and Health Insurance, Sammons Annuity Group, Sammons Retirement Solutions, and Sammons Financial Network, LLC.
-The latter company handles distribution of Midland National products classified as securities.
+Midland National is a privately held subsidiary of the Sammons Financial Group, including North American Company for Life and Health Insurance, Sammons Annuity Group, Sammons Retirement Solutions, and Sammons Financial Network, LLC.
+The latter company handles the distribution of Midland National products classified as securities.

 Midland Life Financial Ratings